 According to Campspot research, travelers are more eager than ever to explore the great outdoors, with 69% of those surveyed listing travel to new places to camp as their top travel goal for 2023.
-If that includes you, take a vacation planning shortcut and book your next adventure to one of these 10 campgrounds in America, recently revealed to be the best.
+If that includes you, take a vacation planning shortcut and book your next adventure to one of these 10 campgrounds in America, revealed to be the best.

 How Were The Winners Determined?